There is no question that being a leader demands a lot from the brain.

-This was wise advice, and I would like to adapt it for the purposes of this article:
+This was wise advice, and I would like to adapt it for this article:

 If you use your brain to lead, you should exercise and eat healthy foods.

-There is plenty of evidence that exercising and eating right is not only good for you, it is good for your brain.
+There is plenty of evidence that exercising and eating right is not only good for you, but it is also good for your brain.

 Improve Your Brain Function

-According to LifeSpan Fitness, consistent exercise and a healthy diet will radically lessen the chance of developing major health issues later in life.
-This is particularly important for those who have a genetic pre-disposition to disease such as diabetes, sleep apnea, high blood pressure, and metabolism problems.
+According to LifeSpan Fitness, regular exercise and a healthy diet will radically lessen the chance of developing major health issues later in life.
+This is particularly important for those who have a genetic predisposition to diseases such as diabetes, sleep apnea, high blood pressure, and metabolism problems.